eliz-bzh/HardwareStore/README.md

 ________________________________________________

 ### Product page
-A page with technics that we can sort by brand , category and price.
+A page with technics that we can sort by brand, category and price.

 ![image](https://user-images.githubusercontent.com/43619988/107070105-ea447180-67f3-11eb-8b92-3f461fc50251.png)